JanEmilDenmark/Crypto-Cards/README.md

 **Future plans**<br/>
 Mint crypto cards for cryptos that have something special to offer.<br/><br/>

-Maybe later enable a Trump Card game engine.
+Maybe later enable a card game engine.
 Not started to look at the.<br/><br/>

 **Inspiration**<br/>
 https://en.wikipedia.org/wiki/Top_Trumps<br/>